savoirfairelinux/building-inclusive-open-source-software/docs/B-IAP.md

 <p align="center"><strong>2.
 Make it a goal for your designs</strong></p>

 Good design is inclusive.
 And good design benefits everyone.
-To get concrete insights about what's an inclusive design, check out the [🎨 C-IDE: Inclusive design 101](C-IDE.md) module.
+To get concrete insights about what's an inclusive design, check out the [🎨 Inclusive design 101](C-IDE.md) module.

 <p align="center"><strong>3.
 Iterate on implementation</strong></p>

 Inclusiveness is a process.
 You will probably not get it right the first time.
 Testing and tweaking the experience until you reach a result you are satisfied with can take time.

-We provide some detailed implementation advice in [👩‍💻 D-ICO Inclusive code 101](D-ICO.md).
+We provide some detailed implementation advice in [👩‍💻 Inclusive code 101](D-ICO.md).

 <p align="center"><strong>4.
 Test</strong></p>

 Testing is a crucial part in the process of making a feature inclusive.
-Refer to the [🤺 B-DSU: Developer stance & user collaboration](B-DSU.md) module for considerations on how to get feedback from testers.
+Refer to the [🤺 Developer stance & user collaboration](B-DSU.md) module for considerations on how to get feedback from testers.

 <p align="center"><strong>5.
 Get user feedback</strong></p>